jtkovacs/jtkovacs.github.io/refs/notes/design.md

 Friedman, B. & Hendry, D. G. (2012).
 The _Envisioning Cards:_ A toolkit for catalyzing humanistic and technical imaginations.
 In E. H. Chi & K. Höök (Eds.), _Proceedings of the 30th Annual SIGCHI Conference on Human Factors in Computing Systems (CHI ’12)_ (pp. 1145-1148).
 New York, NY: ACM Press.

 Labarre, S. (2018, January 3).
 10 new principles of good design.
 Co.Design.
 Retrieved from [https://www.fastcodesign.com/90154519/10-new-principles-of-good-design](https://www.fastcodesign.com/90154519/10-new-principles-of-good-design)

+Levy, D. (2016). _Mindful tech: How to bring balance to our digital lives._ New Haven, CT: Yale University Press.

 Norman, D. (2013). _The design of everyday things_ (revised and expanded edition).
 New York City, NY: Basic Books.